Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-62-tooth-and-claw.md

 "Any idea how many tanks are on site?"
 Frasier asked.

 "They ship four at a time, a couple of times a day.
 The Whitecrests think they’re sending all the ones they have every time, and we’re timing this so in *theory* there won’t be any around.
-In practice…"
+In practice..."

 "Right."